ccanonizado/super-smash-bros/README.md

 ## Play!

 To play, clone or download this repository and then go to the **/src/game** directory.
-Once there, you can follow this:
+Once there, follow this:

 ```
 # Remember to use python3!